codeandwork/courses/courses/prep/lifeOfALike.md

 ## Transistors, gates, chips
 * Transistor: a miniature switch
 * Logic gate: digital building block
-* How two add two bits
+* How to add two bits
 * Counting with 0 and 1
 * Chip construction